Carey Bible

-The Carey Bible was an edition of the English-language Douay–Rheims translation of the Bible published by Mathew Carey (1760-1839) beginning in 1789.
+The Carey Bible was an edition of the English-language Douay–Rheims translation of the Bible published by Mathew Carey (1760–1839) beginning in 1789.
 It was the first Roman Catholic version and only the second English-language translation of the Bible printed in the United States.

 Carey was an expatriate Irish journalist who established himself as a printer and publisher in Philadelphia around 1784.
-In 1789 he announced plans to print the first American Catholic Bible and solicited subscriptions.
-Carey also appealed to potential Protestant subscribers who he invited to subscribe for copies of the Bible in order to show their lack of anti-Catholic prejudice.
+In 1789, he announced plans to print the first American Catholic Bible and solicited subscriptions.
+Carey also appealed to potential Protestant subscribers, whom he invited to subscribe for copies of the Bible in order to show their lack of anti-Catholic prejudice.
 Among Carey's enthusiastic supporters was John Carroll, the nation's first Roman Catholic bishop (consecrated in 1789), who promoted Carey's project and himself ordered twenty copies.
 The price of a subscription was six dollars.
-The bible was completed December 1, 1790 and was soon also available in a single volume.
+The bible was completed on December 1, 1790, and was soon also available in a single volume.
 Probably fewer than 500 copies of the Carey Bible were printed.

 Carey published two more versions of the Douay–Rheims Bible in 1805; one of these editions was reprinted in 1811 and 1816.
-He also published many editions of the King James Version, each carefully planned, formatted and innovatively marketed.
+He also published many editions of the King James Version, each carefully planned, formatted, and innovatively marketed.